timacdonald/json-api/README.md

 }
 ```

-To streamline things further, the package supports detecting the resource class conventionally.
-Assuming the key / value pair follows the convention `'{myKey}' => {MyKey}Resource::class`, the class may be omitted.
+Assuming the key / value pair follows the convention `'{myKey}' => {MyKey}Resource::class`, the class may be omitted to streamline things further.

 ```php
 <?php